Summary

 users[string]yes Long-TermA list of users to remove from the group.

-The return datatype, through sub-parameters, can return a plenty details on the group.
-What may be most of interest to you with this mutation is the users sub-parameter to get a list of remaining users.
+For the results, you can get plenty on the group.
+What may be most of interest to you with this mutation is the users sub-option to get a list of remaining users.
 Click on the link in the table below to the sub-datatype for more details:

 ParameterTypeRequiredDefaultStabilityDescription